algosup/2023-2024-project-4-sportshield-team-2/Documents/TestPlan/testPlan.md

 Test ID 01: (functional test)

-For 5 minutes in the same position, the battery gives the minimum of power to the bluetooth, in an ambient environment.
+For 5 minutes in the same position, the battery gives the minimum of power to the Bluetooth, in an ambient environment.

 - Modify code to wait 5 seconds.
-- Wait 5 secondes.
+- Wait 5 seconds.
-- See the message send.
+- See the message sent.

 Test ID 02: (functional test)

-For 5 minutes in the same position, the battery gives the minimum of power to the bluetooth, in a cold environment.
+For 5 minutes in the same position, the battery gives the minimum of power to the Bluetooth, in a cold environment.

 - Modify code to wait 5 seconds.
 - Put in the freezer (-10°C).
-- Wait 5 secondes.
+- Wait 5 seconds.
-- See the message send.
+- See the message sent.

 Test ID 03: (end-to-end test)